ChrstphrHll/npc_gen/students/Dree Nuala.md

 ---
 # Dree Nuala
 ### Description
-- Gnome Rouge from Aldercrown Empire
+- Gnome Rouge from Floating Island
 - 6th year Diplomacy student in Treskal
 - long wavy grey hair that's messy, Amber eyes, and Brown skin
 - Is Unreligious and Big-thinking, and has Stoicism as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes